renanramonh/slim-php8-rc/README.md

 # PHP8 RC
-This is a test of the new PHP 8 with [slim framework](http://www.slimframework.com/).
+This is a test of the PHP 8 RC with [slim framework](http://www.slimframework.com/).
 Slim dependencies are not 100% compatible with php8 then it runs composer install on an old php version and copies the files to php8 container

 ## Commands